sougata-github/TypeScript/readme.md

 # Readonly & Optional

-`readonly` is used to make a property unchangeable, the value cannot be changed after it is set.
-Optional marks the property as optional.
+`readonly` is used to make a property unchangeable, the value cannot be changed after it is set. `?` marks the property as optional.

 Example: